Skip to main content

 Procure

 Selected via Request for Proposals (RFP).
-First phase consumed approximately 51% of funds; supplemental services agreement authorized January 22, 2025.
+First phase completed using approximately 51% of allocated funds (per the January 22, 2025 minutes); supplemental services agreement authorized January 22, 2025.

 • Not-to-exceed contract value: $98,000 for the feasibility phase.